 Plastic Is for Phonies Get Real!

 Plastic is a peculiar thing.
 It protects and shields while still allowing one to see what's on the outside through to the inside.
-Well, perhaps that's not entirely true, as plastic can have color and that can mask the contents a bit more making it difficult to make out what you are seeing.
-Even if opaque in the shade it leaves quite a bit to the imagination.
-The dim view allows for some to be seen and yet it is still cloudy.
+Perhaps that's not entirely true.
+As plastic can have color and that can mask the contents a bit, making it difficult to make out what you are seeing.
+Even if opaque in the shade, it leaves quite a bit to the imagination.
+The dim view allows for some to see, and yet it is still cloudy.

 Now if we examine colors of plastic, we can be invited to attempt to see through the object depending on the brightness of the color.
 Sometimes if the light hits just right, then even with colors on plastic, you still may be able to make out what is on the inside.
 The darker shades make it a bit more challenging to make out the contents accurately.
-The reason for this is, that the darker the plastic and the thicker it is then, the less likely it will be for the light to seep through and outline a picture of what the contents within.
+The more colored plastic is usually thicker.
 Plastic is a fantastic product as it protects and guards.
 So many things made of plastic are helpful and life-saving or even extraordinarily productive and functional.
 Regardless of all of the attributes of plastic, it is still PLASTIC.